witasekl/remcon/README.md

    away-log.
 By default it returns 3 messages.

  - !watch-users [user_1] ... [user_n] - Defines a list of watched users.
 If
-   some of the users logs in, the script will inform you about it.
+   some of the users logs in, the script will inform you about that.

  - !watched-users - Returns a list of watched users.